arielabade/carbon/README.md

 ![trainingAndLossValidation](images/validationLossBIlstm.png)

-📈 These plots confirm that the model generalizes well without overfitting.
+📈 These plots confirm that the model generalizes well without overfitting, respecting the converging graphics between validation and loss.

 ---